CanadaInfo Navigator Bar

 The Senate was created under the Constitution Act, 1867, primarily to protect regional interests but also to provide what George-Etienne Cartier called a "power of resistance to oppose the democratic element."

-MAIN MENU: GOVERNMENT: FEDERAL: PARLIAMENT: SENATE: LEADER of the GOVERNMENT
+MAIN MENU: GOVERNMENT: FEDERAL: PARLIAMENT: SENATE: GOVERNMENT REPRESENTATIVE in the SENATE

 Duties

-The Leader of the Government in the Senate is responsible for the government's program in the Senate by:
+The Leader of the Government in the Senate was responsible for the government's program in the Senate by:

 • planning and managing the government's legislative program in the Senate;